Rubén Permuy Iglesias

 The event will take place during Science Week, an initiative organized by the Catalan Foundation for Research and Innovation (FCRi) which, from 14 to 29 November, will be offering a wide range of multidisciplinary activities throughout Catalonia to promote scientific and technological dissemination.
 On offer will be seminars and round table sessions, courses, workshops and exhibitions, all of which are free and open to participants of all ages and backgrounds.

-The UOC's research and innovation (R&I) is helping overcome pressing challenges faced by global societies in the 21st century, by studying interactions between technology and human & social sciences with a specific focus on the network society, e-learning and e-health.
-Over 500 researchers and 51 research groups work among the University's seven faculties and two research centres: the Internet Interdisciplinary Institute (IN3) and the eHealth Center (eHC).
+The UOC's research and innovation (R&I) are helping 21st-century global societies to overcome pressing challenges by studying the interactions between ICT and human activity, with a specific focus on e-learning and e-health.
+Over 400 researchers and 50 research groups work among the University's seven faculties and two research centres: the Internet Interdisciplinary Institute (IN3) and the eHealth Center (eHC).